sdss/target_selection/docs/sphinx/tagging.rst

 For open fiber cartons:
  Cartons will be run for all the FITS files which are in the target_selection.yml variable open_fiber_path.
+If you do not want to run any open fiber cartons then set the variable open_fiber_path to a non-existent directory.
 If you want to run open fiber cartons for only some FITS files, you can specify them in a file called open_fiber_file_list.txt and put the file in the directory open_fiber_path.
 The FITS files must be in the format specified in CartonImportTable.pdf in the below link.